jclapis/rp-pi-guide/Docker.md

 This guide is going to show you how to do it the "easy" way, using Docker.
 This is the way Rocket Pool was originally meant to run, and it's the most supported configuration.

-**NOTE: With all of that said, none of the ETH2 client vendors provide Docker images for ARM.
+**NOTE: With all of that said, the only client that has an official Docker image for ARM is Lighthouse.
-I had to build them myself, and had to modify the Rocket Pool installer to point to my images.
+I had to build the rest of them myself, and had to modify the Rocket Pool installer to point to my images.
 If you don't trust me, my installer script, or those Docker images, then you should stop here and learn how to build all of that for yourself from source so you can guarantee that they're safe.**

 ## Installing Rocket Pool